 2) The contact time

 The longer the water remains exposed to the radiation, the more germs will be destroyed.
 So the contact time also refers to the dwell time.
-If water passes quickly through the UV tubes, it will get less contact time.
+So if water passes quickly through the UV tubes, it will get less contact time.

 You can increase this retention time by lowering the flow rate or getting longer UV tubes.